Arakruz/Pomodoro-Timer/README.md

  the *Pomodoro technique*.
 Pomodoro technique is a method of time management where you break down your work, study, or focus time into:

-- **Focus time**
+- **Focus Time**
    - The time when you focus on the task at hand, originally 25 minutes, but as you get more used to the method, this time can be significantly increased

-- **Short Break**
+- **Break Time**
    -  Between every focus time, there should be a break.
 In this case, it's a shorter break that helps to *assimilate information* and give your brain a little rest.
 Originally done with 5 minutes but can vary wildly depending on your focus time and how tiring you want to make your focus session.

-- **Long Break**
+- **Rest Time**
-    - After 4 focus times (or what I'm calling a cycle), your brain starts to lose performance and needs a long break, and that's what this is for!
+    - After 4 focus times (or what I'm calling a cycle), your brain starts to lose performance and needs a longer resting period, and that's what this is for!
 Originally 10 minutes but similarly to the short break can vary wildly.

  I was already using this technique for quite a while and saw an impressive improvement in my study sessions. *However*, I'm quite disappointed with the current apps in the market, always missing one or more features that I find essential.